 Rebel Without a Cause

 was titled to a T, seen by some as license to whine, teens a threat to hard-won prosperity their parents would gladly share if only snarly brats would shut up and enjoy postwar bounty.
 Delinquents where age accurate were the more disturbing, Sal Mineo as Rebel’s crybaby a mystery no parent could divine, while overage bad “boy” Lee Marvin in The Wild One was comedic more than menacing, Marvin himself having been shot up on atolls approaching Japan and better put to grown-up criminality in The Big Heat.
 Sometimes it seemed Hollywood didn’t fully understand what a teenager was, other than stair-step down from Mom, Dad, family entering a cinema as families, way of life and living about to dead end.
 Here was reality junk merchants understood and exploited.
 It wasn’t for homespun brood to enjoy movies or music together.
 Lose these in terms of attendance, said vet biz observers, and trouble if not downfall of culture would ensue.
-“Mainstream” as desired state would be challenged on multi-fronts, this a threat to parents who couldn’t understand what had happened over seeming overnight, more so warning to an amusement industry termite infested, a broad and deep underground poised to scratch itchy kids with sound and furies no supplier with conscience would attach corporate name to, until it became a matter of doing just that to survive.
+“Mainstream” as desired state would be challenged on multi-fronts, this a threat to parents who couldn’t understand what had happened over seeming overnight, more so warning to an amusement industry termite infested, a broad and deep underground poised to scratch itchy kids with sound and furies no supplier with conscience would attach corporate name to, until it became a matter of doing so to survive.
 What seemed nature’s noise by way of music came slow and innocently as music styles converged to make what would be called rock and roll, or by cruder name, “rockabilly,” which was what rock and roll eventually separated itself from in order to be mass consumed.
 That mass would be tapped only through offices of mainstream manufacture, distributors that could get songs played and records distributed, not just in single cities or states even, but everywhere and all at once.
 Rockabilly would never cross such moat because large concerns would not permit it, all of like conviction that music must be controlled from the top down to be received by broadest of a US marketplace.

 Rockabilly was just too scattered and strange to be acceptable.
 Most of what issued was from independent labels not likely to exist by same time a following year.
 They’d have less longevity than pterodactyls, but fresh wind blew through their sails, no corporate dictates to slow them or societal constructs to obey.
 Record producing was also font of opportunity, for near anyone could swing at it.
 A Lion’s Club member in your hometown that ran a furniture store might also be a music mogul … well at least a marginal mogul.
 Risk lay in recording and pressing platters, 500 to a thousand depending on plank you chose to walk and hope you’d not fall off.
 Faith in product came of instinct, yours and nobody else’s.
 Small businessmen produced from way back, jazz tunes captured in the twenties thanks to individuals who saw the coming trend and so rolled dice.
 A kid could walk off a street and get himself recorded and on local radio within a matter of weeks, days if he/she was lucky.
 Elvis got a break like this, others by hundreds following suit.
 Music makers could pursue their dream and independent impulse to at least regional success, the country still sectioned so that what did nothing in Detroit might rock solid in Milwaukee, difference often D. J’s pushing the platter or teens in one berg bopping contrary to counterparts in another.
 Rockabilly as synthesis of many styles meant no adhere to formula, however you’d define that in such wide-open time and circumstance.
 So much was so original that you knew it couldn’t last, not after big sharks sniffed gold in what they called kid stuff, but hold, kids now had money to fold.
 Rockabilly got its big lick through a second half of fifties busy with music vogues of every sort, adherents of each calling this or those years their “Golden Age.”
 Most have it easier just calling time they grew up a worthiest of all times (don't we all?), never mind what’s older and nix the new.
 Greenbriar gravitating to old could wish to have been there for initial burst of rockabilly and scratchy discs, scratchier voices, coming over radios, transistor or otherwise.